From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 Females aren’t that saturated with different colors, but they also look attractive in their own way.

-Remember that the colors, as with all fish, are ravishing only when you take proper care for these guys.
+Remember that the colors, as with all fish, are ravishing only when you take proper care of these guys.

 If you make sure that you’ve provided the proper water condition and if the Flagfish isn’t stressed out, it will show off the beauty it carries.